mohan/php-helpers/docs/php-helpers-catalyst-book.md

 ##+ 4.4 CSS Box Model

-In addition to colors and fonts, CSS supports margin, padding and border properties for a tag, on four sides.
+In addition to colors and fonts, CSS supports margin, padding and border properties for every tag, on four sides.
 It is called the `CSS Box Model`.

 ```table
 Margin  | Outside space around the text